glynawe/awe/awe.md

 reference expressions (cf. 6.7 of the Language Description).
 It does not use dynamic allocation for any other purpose.

-The Awe run-time library uses the Boehm GC function `GC_ALLOC` to allocate records, and allows Boehm GC to garbage collect a record when no references to it remain.
+The Awe run-time library normally uses the Boehm GC function `GC_ALLOC` to allocate records, and allows Boehm GC to garbage collect a record when no references to it remain.
 Awe programs should be linked to `libgc`.

+Garbage collection and GCC nested functions do not work together in a program compiled by Cygwin GCC.
+The Cyywin version of Awe uses the standard C `malloc` function to allocate records.
+No garbage collection is performed.

 ### Allocation numbers